wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching.md

 Searching for types
 =====================

-Similarly, the search functionality for types is also exposed through REST API.
+Similarly, the search functionality for types is exposed through REST API.
 The query syntax and request parameters are the same.
 The only difference is the searchable properties differ for types as opposed to streams.
-Searchable properties are listed below.
+Searchable properties are listed in the following table.
 For more information, see [Types](xref:sdsTypes).

 | Property          | Searchable |
 |-------------------|------------|